-Although surgery may be the necessary treatment for people with severe conditions, there are numerous situations in which the individual will best benefit from non-surgical treatment for back pain.
-Non-surgical treatments are any treatments that do not require you to go under the knife.
+Although surgery may be the necessary treatment for people with severe conditions, there are numerous situations in which most will best benefit from non-surgical treatment for back pain.
 Many common ailments that people get surgery for can be corrected by a chiropractor in a more effective way.
 We provide healing for both those who sustain an injury in severe accidents or an injury from simple day-to-day activities.

 Each patient will have a different treatment regimen that will work to treat their specific ailments.
 In many cases, patients will assume that surgery is the only option, but with chiropractic treatment, we can help patients heal without the health risks of surgery or the possibility of worsening the situation.

 Your spine is critical to your overall health, and a spinal adjustment might be just what you need if you are feeling aches and pains.
 When you have a well-adjusted spine and are active, strong muscles help to keep your spine in alignment.
 If your spine is already out of alignment, and you are still active with fitness, you may be doing more damage to your spine that can cause more aches and pain.

 The mind-body connection is important for balance, coordination, spatial awareness, and athletic performance.
 The spine is home to all of your major nerve branches off of the spinal cord so it acts as the internet of your body, sending and receiving messages.
 A spinal adjustment, also known as chiropractic adjustment, manual manipulation, or spinal manipulation, is a common therapeutic treatment for back pain.

 A spinal adjustment refers to a chiropractor applying manipulation to the vertebrae that have abnormal movement patterns or fail to function normally.
 The objective of this chiropractic treatment is to reduce the subluxation, with the goals of increasing range of motion, reducing nerve irritability, and improving function.